ig-ealbert/csharp-basics/README.md

 3. **If Statements and For Loops** - Learn how to control program flow by conditionally executing code, and running the same commands multiple times.
 Create a project that prints out all numbers from 1 to the specified number.

-4. **Methods** - Learn how to group code into resuable blocks.
+4. **Methods** - Learn how to group code into reusable blocks.
 Create a project that encrypts and decrypts a message.

 5. **Recursion** - Learn how to simplify problems until you reach a base case.
 This makes seemingly difficult problems easy to solve!
 Create a project that checks if a string is a palindrome.